Maukharis of Gaya

-The Maukharis of Gaya were a branch of the Maukhari dynasty that ruled the Magadha region.
-They were likely the original branch of the Maukharis and a later branch split off from them to establish the more prominent Maukharis of Kannauj.
-They have been dated from the fifth to the early sixth centuries.
+The Maukharis of Gaya were a branch of the Maukhari dynasty that ruled the Magadha region.they have been dated from the fifth to the early sixth centuries.

 History

 The earliest reference to Maukharis in the region is an inscription from the Mauryan period written in Brahimi on a clay seal dating back to the third-century BCE and contains the term Mokhalinām.
+The term, Maukhari, is likely a patronymic meaning “descendants of Mukhara” with Mukhara being the common ancestor of all branches of the Maukharis.
 Based on this, Gaya was likely the original seat of the Maukharis prior to the westward migration of a separate branch which travelled to Kannauj under Harivarman.
 The Gaya branch likely provided assistance to the Kannauj branch in establishing power.

 Another later set of three inscriptions from Anantavarman located in the Barabar Caves attest to the continued presence of Maukharis in Magadha.
 They likely ruled as feudatories, probably that of the Later Guptas.
 The known rulers include: